panaverse/panaverse.github.io/README.md

-# Certified Web 3.0 and Metaverse Developer: A Free Nationwide Program in Karachi, Lahore, Islamabad, Peshawar, and Faisalabad
+# Certified Web 3.0 and Metaverse Developer: A Nationwide Program in Karachi, Lahore, Islamabad, Peshawar, and Faisalabad

 ## [APPLY FOR ADMISSION NOW](https://www.piaic.org/)